PapuDeLaCruz/Remote-Assignment/README.md

-Technical Assesment for an internship
+Technical Assesment for an internship.
+The file name is OKC.py